Eurecat/EutHRIFaces/gaze_estimation/README.md

 ## Troubleshooting

 ### No Gaze Messages Published
-- Check that input topic has FacialLandmarks messages: `ros2 topic echo /people/faces/detected`
+- Check that input topic has FacialLandmarksArray messages: `ros2 topic echo /people/faces/detected`
 - Verify required landmarks are present in the messages
 - Check debug output for error messages